LumenTech/terraform-provider-lumen/docs/data-sources/data_source_bare_metal_instance_id.md

 - instance_layout_id (Integer) "The layout to provision the instance from"
 - plan_id (Integer) "The service plan associated with the instance"
 - status (String) "Instance status"
-- instance_location (String) "The instance location"
+- location (String) "The instance location"
 - instance_ip (String) "The instance ip address"
 - network_id (Integer) "The network id associated with the instance"
 - network_type (String) "The network type associated with the instance"